Lakes and Mountains - St Bees to Kirkby Stephen

 St Bees to Kirkby Stephen in 6 Days Walking Code: CCL7

-A west to east traverse of the Lake District taking in most of the major lakes, valleys and mountain ranges of the north Lake District.
+The first half of the Coast to Coast Path is a west to east traverse of the Lake District taking in most of the major lakes, valleys and mountain ranges of the north Lakes.
 This is a great route in its own right taking in many of the highlights of the Lake District.
+We have 3 itineraries covering this stretch.

 |Day 1||Travel to St Bees for your first nights accommodation|